-Nylon (polyamide, PA) is the default engineering plastic for CNC-machined wear parts: gears, bushings, bearing liners, wear pads, and sliding guides.
-No other common CNC plastic matches its combination of tensile strength above 80 MPa, a friction coefficient of 0.20–0.30 against steel, and self-lubricating behaviour in a single unfilled grade.
-Two decisions determine whether a machined nylon part performs correctly in service: grade selection (PA6, PA6/6, and PA6-GF30 are not interchangeable) and moisture management (nylon is hygroscopic and changes dimensions after machining).
+Nylon (polyamide, PA) is a workhorse engineering plastic for CNC‑machined wear parts such as gears, bushings, bearing liners, wear pads and sliding guides.
+Its appeal is the combination of 70–100 MPa tensile strength, low friction against steel, and naturally lubricious running in unfilled grades.
+Two choices determine whether a machined nylon part performs correctly in service: selecting the right grade (PA6, PA6/6 or PA6‑GF30) and designing explicitly for nylon’s moisture‑driven dimensional change.

 At a Glance